Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon

 Figure \ref{fig:e_variation} depicts an initially prograde Pluto and an initially retrograde Charon with various initial eccentricities and with initial spin-orbit ratios of $\Omega_0/n_0=-50$ and $\Omega_{\rm{m}0}/n_0=50$.
-The overall character or the spin-orbital evolution is identical to the previous study case.
+The overall character of the spin-orbital evolution is identical to the Reference case.
 Changes in the initial orbital eccentricity lead to variations in the time scale of Pluto's despinning and Charon's orbital descent, while keeping the time scale of the eccentricity decay and the moon's despinning almost unaffected.

 In particular, increasing the initial eccentricity from $e_0=0.1$ to $e_0=0.5$ decreases the time needed for attaining the present-day configuration approximately by a factor of two.
 This also influences the period of time for which tidal dissipation represents an important heat source.
 We note that the total tidally generated heat is defined by the semimajor axis decrease during the evolution and by the slowing down of the rotation.
-The orbital eccentricity determines what will be this semimajor axis decrease and modulates the output (changes the heat rate) as a function of time: at the highest $e_0$, the heating is initially high ($\dot{E}>\unit[4]{TW}$) but short-lived; at the lowest $e_0$, it is initially lower ($\dot{E}\sim\unit[2.5]{TW}$) but acts for twice as much time.
+The orbital eccentricity determines what this semimajor axis decrease will be, and modulates the output (changes the heat rate) as a function of time: at the highest $e_0$, the heating is initially high ($\dot{E}>\unit[4]{TW}$) but short-lived; at the lowest $e_0$, it is initially lower ($\dot{E}\sim\unit[2.5]{TW}$) but acts for twice as much time.

-The initial eccentricity also changes the character of Charon's rapid despinning, with higher $e_0$ enabling a weak ``capture" (slowing-down) close to the spin-orbit resonance as high as 5:2 (followed by 2:1, 3:2, and 1:1); and with lower $e_0$ leading to a direct evolution from the initial rotation to the 1:1 synchronous state.\\
+The initial eccentricity also changes the character of Charon's rapid despinning, with higher $e_0$ enabling a weak ``capture" (slowing-down) close to the spin-orbit resonance as high as 5:2 (followed by 2:1, 3:2, and 1:1); and with lower $e_0$ leading to a direct evolution from the initial rotation to the 1:1 synchronous state.